Production code: OO

 - Disney Death: Victoria witnesses Jamie's apparent death at the hands of an Ice Warrior.
 However, while the man with Jamie is killed, Jamie himself survives.

 - Enemy Mine: Subverted.
 Storr tries to make an alliance with the Ice Warriors on this basis, but they aren't interested and promptly kill him.

 - Evil Cripple: Though he's not evil when compared to the Ice Warriors, the obstructive boss of the base is crippled.

 - Explosive Decompression: The cliffhanger to Episode Four, according to the Doctor.
 Tsk tsk.

 - Face–Heel Turn: Penley's friend Storr tries this.
 The Ice Warriors aren't interested.

-- Hidden Depths: At the end of the episode, Clent surprises Penley by telling him that he never uses a computer to write his reports for him.
+- Hidden Depths: At the end of the final episode, Clent surprises Penley by telling him that he never uses a computer to write his reports for him.

 - Logic Bomb: A minor one happens when the science team asks the computer a question where any answer carries the risk of the computer being destroyed.
 Being programmed for self-preservation, the computer more or less crashes, but there's no actual physical damage to it.

 - Ludd Was Right: On computers.
 Ironically the most outspoken critic of computers here is a scientist.